Section VI, Article 1

 Appeal of Probationary Status

-Scholars in probationary status may petition for one additional semester to improve their record by following the departmental appeal process.
+Scholars facing termination due to probationary status may petition for one additional semester to improve their record by following the departmental petition process.
+The petition must address:

-- Ask the research advisor to submit a letter of support, including a plan for ongoing financial support.
+- A supporting letter from the primary research mentor, including a plan for ongoing financial support.

-The Graduate Committee will review appeals and make recommendations.
+The Graduate Committee will review petitions and advise the scholar of the outcome.
 Scholars may petition for a maximum of two semester-long extensions.

-Scholars whose appeal is not approved will be recommended for termination from the program by no later than the end of their second semester on probation.
+Scholars whose appeal (or change of program to the M.S.) is not approved will be recommended for termination from the program by no later than the end of their second semester on probation.